 - Vapor LGV: The Vapor LGV is purchasable in the Red Bean store for 350 Red Beans.
 It functions the same as the R-54 but is different cosmetically.

 - Omnidyne-M LGV: The Omnidyne-M LGV was previously a reward from the gold vending token reward pool.
-It has been discontinued, but some players may still be selling them on the marketplace.
+It has been temporarily discontinued, but some players may still be selling them on the marketplace.

 The Open World PvP continent, Broken Peninsula, also has its own array of weaponized LGVs and MGVs that spawn for players to use.